A view of the Grotto

-Visitor CentreThe Visitor Centre boasts a 112-seat theatre featuring 15 minute films of both parks in English and French.
-Explore the exhibit gallery featuring original artefacts and interactive experiences.
-You can also climb the 20-metre high viewing tower or hike the trails to the Georgian Bay shoreline
+Visitor CentreThe Visitor Centre boasts a 112-seat theatre featuring a 15-minute film of both parks in English and French.
+Explore the exhibit gallery, see original artefacts and learn about the area.
+You can also climb the 20-metre high viewing tower or hike the trails to the Georgian Bay shoreline.

 Note: To read the PDF version you need Adobe Acrobat Reader on your system.